Learn how to make smoked swordfish on ANY grill or smoker!

 Don’t worry, plenty of seasoning is still inside the swordfish.
 If you don’t rinse them, they may be overly salty.

-Marinate the Swordfish Steaks Before Smoking
+Marinating the Swordfish Steaks

 The brining will make the smoked swordfish juicy and somewhat seasoned, but to add maximum flavor, we need to marinate these swordfish steaks before smoking them as well.